-The Company creates and delivers solutions for its clients that protect their legacy, secure their wealth now and for future generations.
-Lombard International Assurance's wealth planning experts and sophisticated technology platforms support clients by designing customised solutions that allow them to prepare for the future in a changing world.
+The Group creates and delivers solutions for its clients that protect their legacy, secure their wealth now and for future generations.
+Its wealth planning experts and sophisticated technology platforms support clients by designing customised solutions that allow them to prepare for the future in a changing world.